Ayndrs/CSCE435_Project_2024/Report.md

 -   initalize unsorted array

 2. Divide data to processes
-- Broadcast number of elements 'n' to all processes with MPI_Bcast()
 - Calculate subarray size, n / num_processes
-- Scatter the data using MPI_scatter()
+- have each worker compute the subarray using MPI_Send()

 3. All processes sort each subarray
 - call merge_sort(subarray, left, right)